sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/06_agentic_design_patterns/readme.md

 ### Key Takeaways

 1. **Agent Builder is agentic-native** - Use agentic patterns, not just chatbot patterns
-2. **5 core patterns** - Reflection, Tool Use, Planning, Multi-Agent, Handoff/Delegation
+2. **4 core patterns** - Reflection, Tool Use, Planning, Multi-Agent
 3. **Production systems** combine multiple patterns for complex workflows
 4. **Quality matters** - Use reflection and human approval for important decisions